cncf/tag-security/assessments/guide/outline.md

 using the Flibble server".
 * Compensating Mechanisms.
 Additional architectural decisions, configuration settings, options, etc. designed to reduce overall attack vector and success (minimize impact).
-Particular detail should be paid to mechanisms that contain an attack (separationof privilege) and the techniques used to recover from a successful attack.
+Particular detail should be paid to mechanisms that contain an attack (separation of privilege) and the techniques used to recover from a successful attack.
 It is important to have clear documentation that explains what types of security incidents are likely to occur and what means should be undertaken to securely recover.
 I.e., in the case of a Flibble server compromise, a threshold of the